kgururaj/GenomicsDB_wiki/Importing-CSV-into-GenomicsDB.md

 field can be specified by setting the first element (field length) to 0 - no other elements should follow an empty field.

 ### Example
-The following line contains 2 optional fields:
+The following line contains 2 fields in addition to the fixed fields:
 * _SB_: Fixed length field of 4 integers
 * _PL_: Variable length field of integers